PoisotLab/ms_network_prediction/manuscript.md

 biases in data coverage are prevalent at the global scale (with South America, Africa and Asia being under-represented) and different interaction types show biases towards different biomes (or environmental conditions) [@Poisot2020EnvBia].
-These 'spatial gaps' serve as a limitation to our ability to confidently make predictions when accounting for real-world environmental conditions, especially in environments for which there are no analogous data.
+These "spatial gaps" serve as a limitation to our ability to confidently make predictions when accounting for real-world environmental conditions, especially in environments for which there are no analogous data.